 Fluoride Treatment

-Tooth decay, also known as dental caries, is caused by acid-producing bacteria that accumulate around teeth and gums.
+Tooth decay is, known as dental caries, is caused by acid-producing bacteria that accumulate around teeth and gums.
 This harmful, sticky plaque will wreak havoc in your mouth without good oral hygiene and routine visits to your dentist in Houston.
-Twice daily brushing with fluoride toothpaste and flossing between will help remove this harmful substance.
+It would help if you brushed daily with fluoride toothpaste, and flossing between them will help remove this harmful substance.
 Another effective way to fight cavities is with fluoride treatments.

 Fluoride is an important mineral that is proven to prevent dental caries and repair teeth in the early stages of the disease.
 At Dr. Cabrera Dental Associates in Houston, professional topical fluoride treatments are offered for children or any family member with a moderate to high risk of developing tooth decay.
 The preparation used by top dentists in Houston is significantly stronger than the concentration included in over-the-counter fluoride toothpaste and mouth rinses.

 A professional fluoride treatment typically takes only several minutes.
-Your dentist in Houston may use either a gel, foam, varnish or some other solution.
-Fluoride is applied to the teeth with a brush or a cotton swab.
-It may also be used as a rinse or in a dental tray the held in place for a few minutes.
-At Dr. Cabrera Dental Associates in Houston, we recommend that you avoid eating, drinking or rinsing for a minimum of 30 minutes following a fluoride treatment.
+Your dentist in Houston may use either a gel, foam, varnish, or some other solution.
+Fluoride is put to the teeth with a brush or a cotton swab.
+It may also be used as a rinse or in a dental tray that is held in place for a few minutes.
+At Dr. Cabrera Dental Associates in Houston, we recommend that you avoid eating, drinking, or rinsing for a minimum of 30 minutes following a fluoride treatment.
 This will allow enough time for the mineral to penetrate and repair potentially carious tooth areas.

-Depending on the condition of your oral health, your Houston, Texas dentist may suggest treatments as few as every three months, or more typically, every six to 12 months.
-Additional preventative measures such as prescription fluoride gel or antibiotic rinses may be necessary if you are at a high risk of developing tooth decay.
+On the basis of the status of your oral health, your Houston, Texas, dentist may suggest treatments as few as every three months or, more typically, every six to 12 months.
+Additional preventative measures such as prescription fluoride gel or antibiotic rinses may be necessary if you are at a high risk of getting tooth decay.

 Book an appointment